CISCO Certified Network Associate

 CISCO is the major multinational company that produces routers, switches and software that power the Internet and global telecommunications.
 As such Cisco Certification is recognised worldwide.
 Cisco has a certification programme for engineers, which they independently verify.

-The Cisco Network Academy in CIT trains and prepares students with tuition in a classroom surrounding, and hands-on practical training on switches and routers in our two fully equipped networking laboratories.
+The Cisco Network Academy in MTU trains and prepares students with tuition in a classroom surrounding, and hands-on practical training on switches and routers in our two fully equipped networking laboratories.
 The purpose of this course is to given the student the appropriate knowledge to achieve a CCNA (Cisco Certified Network Associate) certification from Cisco Systems.
-CIT provides all students with remote access to its Netlab training pods, so that the student can practice their practical techniques while working from home or at work.
-As part of the Cisco Network Academy program, CIT also provides a certificate of achievement on passing each of the four modules of the course as well as an additional letter for high levels of performance.
+MTU Cork provides all students with remote access to its Netlab training pods, so that the student can practice their practical techniques while working from home or at work.
+As part of the Cisco Network Academy program, MTU also provides a certificate of achievement on passing each of the four modules of the course as well as an additional letter for high levels of performance.

 This qualification is part of the Cisco hierarchy of professional qualification (www.cisco.com/go/certification).

-On completion of all modules, the student will have the requisite knowledge to sit the VUE test (#200-120) which awards the CCNA qualification.
+On completion of all modules, the student will have the requisite knowledge to sit the VUE test (#200-301) which awards the CCNA qualification Implementing and Administering Cisco Solutions.

 Introduction to Networks (ITN)